Recipe by judy2304

 I don't have anything against this recipe, I think I just came to the realization that I can only have chuck roast a certain way!
 The sauce that gets poured over the roast is very delicious!

 This is my recipe, and a couple options had been left out when it was kitchen approved.
-I usually use garbanzo bean flour for thickening instead of corn starch.
+I use red wine instead of the vinegar, and I usually use garbanzo bean flour for thickening instead of corn starch.
 The garbanzo bean flour adds protein and other nutrients to the gravy, and the corn starch is generally made from GMO corn which I avoid.
-I also often use chopped frozen tomatoes from our garden instead of canned tomatoes.
+I also sometimes use chopped frozen tomatoes from our garden instead of canned tomatoes.
 Tomatoes that we don't use soon enough are cored and frozen for use in pot roast and tomato soup.
 I always use more than 1 garlic clove because we like garlic - usually at least 3-4.
 I also add more than a pinch of the seasonings.
 The recipe is great as listed, but I thought I would add a few more options.
 It freezes well for future meals, and tastes as good as when it was freshly made.

 Wow!!
 I have tried many pot roast dishes, most with a mono-tone beef flavor, which is good, but very plain.
 This one is different in a very good way.
 What intrigues you is the sweet (brown sugar) and sour (vinegar) components.
 In my case I used apple cider vinegar which I feel worked very well.
 (To me red wine vinegar may be a little too sharp) A deft hand is needed with the sweet and sour flavors, however, more is NOT better.
 Don't over-do the spices either.
 I didn't use celery at all.
 Also didn't fuss with adding spices and mushrooms at the end, I added it all in the beginning.
 I also worked in some "Demi-Glace Gold" to boost the beefy flavor, Yum!
 My family was overwhelmed with good flavor.
 This is a keeper. ~~Donald.